An Official Website of the Commonwealth of Kentucky

 Is the department considering opening up hunting seasons early, or changing bag or daily catch limits?

-fishing regulations have not been expanded.
+No. Kentucky's hunting seasons and fishing regulations have not been expanded.
 These seasons and limits remain set by regulation for their regular time and length in order to conserve our fish and wildlife populations for the present and future, and to provide maximum sustainable recreation opportunities for the public.
-Please reference page 16 of our

 Are we waiving license and permit fees?